Discover more from Ebla to E-Books: The Preservation and Annihilation of Memory

-Fram is preserved as a museum ship at the Fram Museum in Oslo, Norway.
+Fram is preserved as a museum ship at the Fram Museum in Oslo, Norway.5

 William Mills Prize for Non-Fiction Polar Books to The Nansen Photographs

-The William Mills Prize for Non-Fiction Polar Books was established in memory of William Mills, a polar librarian and author, and a core member of Polar Libraries Colloquy during its formative years.
+The William Mills Prize for Non-Fiction Polar Books was established in memory of William Mills, a polar librarian and author, and a core member of Polar Libraries Colloquy during its formative years.6

-The Nansen Photographsby Geir O. Kløver, director of the Fram Museum, tells the story of Norwegian Arctic explorer Fridtjof Nansen and his ground-breaking effort to reach the North Pole in the specially designed polarship Fram.
+The Nansen Photographs7 by Geir O. Kløver, director of the Fram Museum,8 tells the story of Norwegian Arctic explorer Fridtjof Nansen and his ground-breaking effort to reach the North Pole in the specially designed polarship Fram.
 The story starts when the plan for the expedition was launched in 1890 and continues until the end of Nansen’s international lecture tour in 1897.
 The book shows how Nansen selected the cameras for the expedition, and photographs and information about the cameras themselves supplement this part.

 The book includes the construction of Fram and five different sets of drawings of the vessel from the initial proposal to the final version.

 The main elements of the book are every single recovered photograph taken during the expedition together with personal diary entries from Nansen and seven of his crew members about the situation when the photographs were taken.
 This brings new life to previously known photographs and introduces the reader to hundreds of unknown photographs from the expedition.

 The return to Norway and the spectacular celebration along the entire Norwegian coast from Vardø in the north to Kristiansand and Kristiania (Oslo) in the south is told in detail through photographs, newspaper reports, speeches, menus and ephemera.

 The 712-page book contains 850 photographs and illustrations, 35 ship drawings and 25 maps.